 I personally endorse these swords as the best of the best available anywhere near this price point, and in September 2012 went to the forge in Longquan to oversee production and was very happy with the results (In the gallery you can see some pictures of me inspecting the finished blades).

 After several years of occasional and sporadic offerings and a further 2 years of hard work trying to convince the forge to 'go direct' and allow customized, made to order and shipped direct to the customer - we finally had a breakthrough.
 And in mid 2019, the first trial run of a custom made to order began.

-At $900 they are not for everyone - but the value for money factor is off the scale - typically you would pay at least twice as much for a sword like this, but that is not how SBG does business..
+At around the $1,000 mark they are not for everyone (though this is the most affordable Project X Katana in the series) - but the value for money factor is off the scale - typically you would pay at least twice as much for a sword like this, but that is not how SBG does business..
 Instead, we mark up the price just enough to cover our costs and stay in business allowing discerning collectors to get the best around for considerably less than what the true market value would otherwise be for such a high quality sword.